 Since there were 20 different cards, they acted nicely as writing prompts.

 The children looked at their chosen card, closed their eyes and imagined a scene forming around the picture.

 They had to think about their 5 senses to develop their ideas: What might they smell?
 What might they hear?
 What could they touch and see?

 Then, they wrote about their imaginary scene – some with short, simple sentences and others with a longer paragraph – but always including some form of the verb on the card in their writing.

 For children with lower confidence in spelling, the resource cards became a focus for a sentence.
 They wrote simpler sentences, sounding out words as they wrote, and using the resource cards to check key words.

 Being More Versatile Writers

-For example, ‘Sean wants to jump on St. Patrick’s Day,’ was changed to, ‘Sean jumped on St. Patrick’s Day,’ and then ‘Sean is jumping, it’s St Patrick’s Day.’
+For example, “Sean wants to jump on St. Patrick’s Day,” was changed to, “Sean jumped on St. Patrick’s Day.”
+And then finally, “Sean is jumping; it’s St. Patrick’s Day.”

-The exercise was helpful for increasing writing fluency and encouraging the idea of manipulating the words in sentences to change meaning.
+The verb tense exercise was helpful for increasing writing fluency and encouraging the idea of manipulating the words in sentences to change meaning.